juncuque/IQ-Option-bot-LRH/README.md

 # IQ-Option-bot-LRH
 An automatic bot for IQ Option, using BBands as the main strategy.
-Plus configurations and simulator.
+Plus saving systems, configurations, cataloguer, simulator, and analyzer.

 # How to make it work
 - First, you need to have Python 3.7 and its pip installed.